lavaeater/turbo-rocket-ultra/README.md

 ### MVP

-* "Levels" or "Maps" in a more structured way
+* "Levels" or "Maps" in a more structured way <- in spec
 * Interactable Components in-the-game
 * Player graphics made from components / parts etc.
+* Different weapons to shoot with
+* Vehicles <- nice to have
 * Build Towers <- Paused
 * Basic Sprite Editor <- done, kinda?
 * IsoMetric Projection <- done!